-- Afforestation must be located at least 10 m from the edge of any water body as measured from the bankfull channel width (see NATC - Figure 1); and - 4.
+- 3. In all outstanding natural landscapes, there is no limit on the amount of indigenous plantation forestry planted per holding per calendar year; and - 4.
+Afforestation must be located at least 10 m from the edge of any water body as measured from the bankfull channel width (see NATC -Figure 1); and - 5.
 Afforestation must not occur within 20 m from the open coast as measured from the toe of the nearest natural bank adjoining the sea, or where that is not able to be defined, from the edge of common terrestrial vegetation.

-Note: This rule prevails over the Resource Management (National Environmental Standards for Commercial Forestry) Regulations 2017.
+Note: This rule prevails over the Resource Management (National Environmental Standards for Plantation Forestry) Regulations 2017.
 Note: See the rules in the ecosystems and indigenous biodiversity chapter if the activity is undertaken within a significant natural area.